 At the request of law enforcement, the College may agree to defer its fact-gathering until after the initial stages of a criminal investigation.
 The College will nevertheless communicate with the complainant regarding Title IX rights, procedural options, and the implementation of interim measures to ensure safety and well-being.
 The College will promptly resume its fact-gathering as soon as law enforcement has completed its initial investigation.

-In every report of sexual assault or harassment, the Title IX coordinator, along with the director of public safety and the dean of students, will make an immediate assessment of any risk of harm to individuals or to the campus community and will take steps necessary to address those risks.
+In every report of sexual misconduct, the Title IX coordinator or designee, will make an immediate assessment of any risk of harm to individuals or to the campus community and will take steps necessary to address those risks.
+The Title IX coordinator may consult with the director of public safety and/or the dean of students or designee(s) to assist in this assessment.
 These steps may include interim protective measures to provide for the safety of the individual and the campus community.
-One or more of the deputy Title IX coordinators may also be included in the initial assessment.
+One or more of the Title IX team may also be included in the initial assessment.

 The initial review will proceed to the point where a reasonable assessment of the safety of the individual and of the campus community can be made.
 Thereafter, the investigation may continue depending on a variety of factors, such as the complainant’s wish to pursue disciplinary action, the risk posed to any individual or the campus community by not proceeding, and the nature of the allegation.